 But fitting them into your skincare routine can be tricky.
-Should you layer one on top of the other, or will that inactivate them?
+Should you layer one on top of the other?
 Which one goes on first?
-And what about mixing them together?
+Do you need to wait in between them?
+And what about mixing them together?!

 In this tutorial, you will learn: